 How long will prickly pears keep fresh?

-Prickly pears should keep fresh on the counter or in the produce drawer of your refrigerator for a week or two, depending on how ripe they were when you purchased them.
+Prickly pears should keep fresh on the counter or in the produce drawer of your refrigerator for 1 to 2 weeks, depending on how ripe they were when you purchased them.
 If they are cut open, store them in these airtight containers.

 And now for the recipes.
 These are easy prickly pear recipes you can make quickly.
-I can't wait to hear which one you liked best!
+I look forward to hearing which one you liked best!

 :max_bytes(150000):strip_icc()/prickly-pear-paletas-ft-RECIPE0818_0-e5d9d406f8b846668956fe60e9e8b400.jpg)